Reisjärvi

+The silver, five-pronged trident blade featured in the coat of arms is inspired by the ancient significance of inland lake fishing.
+The coat of arms was designed by Gustaf von Numers and was approved by the Reisjärvi municipal council on 26 June 1952.
+The Ministry of the Interior confirmed the coat of arms for use on 3 November of the same year.

 Geography

 Neighbouring municipalities are Haapajärvi, Kinnula, Lestijärvi, Pihtipudas and Sievi.

 The habitation in Reisjärvi is clustered into villages ("kylä").
 The locals might recognize at least the following villages: Keskusta (the center), Hylkiranta, Järvikylä, Kalaja, Kangaskylä, Kinnulanranta, Kiljanranta, Köyhänperä, Leppälahti, Levonperä, Lokkiperä, Metsäperä, Mäntyperä and Räisälänmäki.

 Reisjärvi has a highly diverse nature, with many lakes, ponds and smaller rivers, rocks and cliffs but also marshes and lowlands.

 A very remarkable sight of Reisjärvi nature is one of the northernmost in Finland habitats of wild Small-leaved Lime (Tilia cordata), 63° 38′ N (right after the northernmost reliably confirmed natural habitats in the municipality of Sonkajärvi in the vicinity of the lake of Kangaslampi, 63° 45′ N and near the hill of Salmisenmäki, 63° 43′ 42" N).
 Seven old long-boled limes continue to grow in a mixed forest on the cape of Kokkoniemi jutting out into the lake of Pitkäjärvi.
 The site is in private possession but it is a grove of national significance which has been under state protection since 13.04.1989.
 Following the Peuranpolku ("deer's path") trailing route, which begins in Reisjärvi, provides an excellent view into the landscape of the area.
 The cliffs and rock fields of the Raura area have been shaped by the ice age.